 Q. How easy is it to make friends with other students?

 Each International Student is allocated an ‘English buddy’ to help integration and to make new friends.
-There are other International Students (approx. 10-20 per year) at the school and naturally they do tend to make friends easily as they all have a common bond… they are all studying in a new school in a new country!
+There are other International Students (approx. 10-20 per year) at the school and naturally they do tend to make friends easily as they all have a common bond….they are all studying in a new school in a new country!

 Making friends with the English students can be harder.
 We always stress to the International Students that the English students have already established friendship groups.
 They also realise your stay is for a short duration and their existing friends will still be there after your return to Germany.
 It would be exactly the same if an English student came to study at your school.
-Saying that, the German students are regarded as celebrities as the English students greatly admire they have come to England to study.
-They will ask a 100 questions so talking to the English students is very easy!
+Shaving said that, the German students are regarded as celebrities as the English students greatly admire that they have come to England to study.
+They will ask a 100 questions, so talking to the English students is very easy!
 The feedback all the German students give at the end of the year is how friendly the English are!

 So to increase friendship groups, please try to mix by joining clubs, getting involved with sports teams etc. and introducing yourselves to the English students.
 With a little effort and perseverance you will make new lifelong friends.
 We always stress to German students to try and resist staying together as a group and speaking in German, especially in the common room where all the students mix at break times.